davidsonfellipe/awesome-wpo/README.md

 * [Grunt-imageoptim](https://github.com/JamieMason/grunt-imageoptim) - Make ImageOptim, ImageAlpha and JPEGmini part of your automated build process.
 * [ImageOptim-CLI](https://github.com/JamieMason/ImageOptim-CLI) - Automates ImageOptim, ImageAlpha, and JPEGmini for Mac to make batch optimisation of images part of your automated build process.
 * [Tinypng](https://tinypng.com/) - Advanced lossy compression for PNG images that preserves full alpha transparency.
-* [Web-interface](https://kraken.io/web-interface) - Optimize your images and will be available for download for 12 hours.
+* [Kraken Web-interface](https://kraken.io/web-interface) - Optimize your images and will be available for download for 12 hours.

 ## Loaders